Justice Ruth Bader Ginsburg

 Photo: Getty Images

 2 of 10All photos

-Ashley Graham is more than just a model from the Sports Illustrated swimsuit issue—she's leading the charge in breaking down the "size 2"3 bubble in the fashion and fitness communities and advocating for women of all shapes and sizes to be shown front and center.
-(She even launched a swimwear collection with SwimsuitsForAll.)
-She rallies behind the #healthyatanysize and #curvyfit movements—which prove you don't need to be ripped to be healthy and happy—and gets *real* on her Instagram about everything from cellulite to body shaming to outlawing the word "plus-size" once and for all.
+Ashley Graham is more than just a model from the Sports Illustrated swimsuit issue—she's leading the charge in breaking down the "size 2" bubble in the fashion and fitness communities and advocating for women of all shapes and sizes to be shown front and center.
+(She even launched a swimwear collection with SwimsuitsForAll, has a denim line with Marina Rinaldi, and landed a huge beauty gig as the face of Revlon.)
+She rallies behind the #healthyatanysize and #curvyfit movements—which prove you don't need to be ripped to be healthy and happy—and gets *real* on her Instagram about everything from cellulite to body-shaming to outlawing the term "plus-size" once and for all.